GiggInnovations/gigg-knowledge-base/gpt_site_competition_setup.md

 3. No draft or preview mode exists
 4. Once complete, the "Publish" button becomes clickable and publishes to the Gigg Competitions website ![successful_publish_challenge](https://github.com/user-attachments/assets/3eb3895a-17cb-4611-9743-590c96c8730c)

+---

+# How admins create a Social Site Competition
+All steps are almost exactly the same as in a Site competition.
+There is one just addidtional tab, the **Social** tab, which allows the admin to connect an Instagram, X, or Circle account.

+## How to connect a Social Account

+---

 ## Note